Lush (band)

 Lush were an English rock band formed in London in 1987.
 The original line-up consisted of Miki Berenyi (vocals, guitar), Emma Anderson (vocals, guitar), Steve Rippon (bass guitar) and Chris Acland (drums).
 Phil King replaced Rippon in 1991.
-They were one of the first bands to have been described with the "shoegazing" label.
+They were one of the first bands to have been described with the "shoegaze" label.
 Following the death of Acland, the group disbanded in 1996.

 The group reunited for a short time between 2015 and 2016 with Berenyi, Anderson, King and Justin Welch.
 They toured and recorded an EP of new material.

 History

 Formation and early sound (1987–1988)

 The band was formed in 1987 in London, initially named the Baby Machines (after a line in the Siouxsie and the Banshees song "Arabian Knights"), with a line-up of Meriel Barham (vocals), Anderson (guitar, vocals), Berenyi (guitar, vocals), Steve Rippon (bass guitar) and Chris Acland (drums).
 Their influences were diverse; they were inspired by Cocteau Twins, My Bloody Valentine, Siouxsie and the Banshees, the Beach Boys, the Byrds and the garage rock scene of the Nuggets series.

 Anderson and Berenyi had been school friends, having known each other since the early 1980s, and together published the Alphabet Soup fanzine.
 In 1986, Anderson joined the Rover Girls as bass guitarist and Berenyi joined the Bugs, also as a bass guitar player.
 Neither band lasted long, and in 1987, they joined Barham and Acland in the Baby Machines.
 Rippon joined shortly thereafter and the band members decided on a change of name to Lush, making their live debut at the Camden Falcon on 6 March 1988.
 Barham left the band and later joined Pale Saints.
 Berenyi then took over on lead vocal.

 Anderson said of the band's beginnings, "We were kind of punk rock in one way.
 We did think, 'Well, if they can do it, why the fuck can't we?'
 Basically, our idea was to have extremely loud guitars with much weaker vocals.
 And, really, the vocals were weaker due to nervousness – we'd always be going 'Turn them down!
 Turn them down!
 Berenyi said, "We started by writing crappy riot grrrl anthems... which was probably charming in a juvenile way.
 But there was a very rapid shift from the minute we started to write for records.
 The music, the lyrics became much more thoughtful and expressive, more important, really.
 I remember that change beginning when Emma wrote Thoughtforms, it certainly made me think I needed to get my act together."